-Cardiac Imaging
+Cardiac imaging

-Imaging should begin approximately after 30 - 60 min after injection to allow for hepatobiliary clearance.
-Longer delay can be required for resting images and for stress with vasodilatators alone because of the risk of higher subdiaphragmatic technetium (99mTc) activity.
+Imaging should begin approximately after 30-60 min after injection to allow for hepatobiliary clearance.
+Longer delay can be required for resting images and for stress with vasodilators alone because of the risk of higher subdiaphragmatic technetium (^{99m}Tc) activity.
 There is no evidence for significant changes in myocardial tracer concentration or redistribution, therefore imaging for up to 6 hours post injection is possible.
 Test may be done in a one day or two days protocol.